How to Make a Dating App Like Tinder: to Make People Happier

 And now let's look at the process of user interaction with the Tinder service (that is, the user flow) point by point.
 We hope this information will help you to find out how to create a dating app of the same type.

 #1.
 Download the application.
-You can download Tinder app visiting either App Store or Google Play Store.
+You can download Tinder app by visiting either App Store or Google Play Store.

 #2.
 Open the app.
 Agree to log in with Facebook.
-Hopefully, you have the Facebook account.
+Hopefully, you have a Facebook account.

 #3.
 Agree with the system's offer to enable the geolocation feature.
 This is important for the proper operation of the application.

 #4.
 Study the interface of the application.
 The photo that you see in the middle of the screen is the page of another Tinder user who is nearby.